eunikehp/SimpleHome-react/README.md

 ### Libraries

 1. React Router
-React Router is a third party (yet de facto standard) library in the open-source React ecosystem that handles routing to different views from within a React application.
+React Router is a third party library in the open-source React ecosystem that handles routing to different views from within a React application.

 ## Launch